What Makes a Brand Recognisable? (Research-Backed Insights)

 Mini Cooper as an example of a distinctive product shape

 Interestingly, research by Martin Lindstrom has shown that viewing products like iPods, Harleys, and Ferraris triggers similar brain activity as religious images.
-This demonstrates how powerful these shapes are in evoking brand associations—and just how powerful brands themselves can be.
+This demonstrates just how powerful these shapes are in evoking brand associations—and how deeply brands can affect us on an emotional level.

-The report by JKR and Ipsos looks at the topic from a broader perspective.
+The Be Distinctive Everywhere report by JKR and Ipsos takes a broader view on this.
 It defines products as a combination of form, packaging, photography, and user experience.
-According to this, products are the most powerful type of brand asset—31% of products achieve gold status.
+According to their research, products are the most powerful type of brand asset—31% of products tested achieved gold status.

 This leads us to the final point …